Foo-Manroot/fridfiltrator/README.md

 > This step can be jumped over if the Collaborator server is to be used as a redirector.

-You can use the pre-built JAR in `Burp extension/Fridfiltrator/Fridfiltrator-extension.jar` or build it yourself (the minimum supported JDK version is [17](https://github.com/PortSwigger/burp-extensions-montoya-api/blob/90ae436355df62728e2710861d9e4e6a4ecdbf4b/build.gradle#L23), afaik):
+You can use the pre-built JAR from [the latest release](https://github.com/Foo-Manroot/fridfiltrator/releases/latest) or build it yourself (the minimum supported JDK version is [17](https://github.com/PortSwigger/burp-extensions-montoya-api/blob/90ae436355df62728e2710861d9e4e6a4ecdbf4b/build.gradle#L23), afaik):
 ```
 $ cd "Burp extension/Fridfiltrator"
 $ ./gradlew build